-3. Composite or Plastic Docks
+3. Plastic Docks

-Those looking for a durable, innovative floating docking system should consider composite or plastic decking.
-These types of dock decking materials are easy to install and cater to budgets of all kinds.
-It also represents a great option if you want the durability and longevity of aluminum docks but without the high price tag.
+Those looking for a durable, innovative floating docking system should consider plastic decking.
+This type of dock material is easy to install and can cater to budgets of all kinds.
+It is also a great option if you want the durability and longevity of aluminum docks but without the high price tag.

 - Upkeep: Wooden docks require regular maintenance, and while aluminum docks may not need as much upkeep, they still require an attentive eye for rust, mold or other unfavorable occurrences.
-Composite decks are much easier to maintain.
+Plastic decks are much easier to maintain.
 Clearing the deck with a simple sweep can help the surface retain its beauty.
 You can clean it with soap and water and remove stains with deck cleaners and household degreasing agents.

 Potential Dock Safety Hazards

-Composite floating docks have an immediate advantage in safety, helping to eliminate most of the potential hazards inherent to wooden and metal docks.
+Plastic floating modular docks have an immediate advantage in safety, helping to eliminate most of the potential hazards inherent to wooden and metal docks.
 The surface of a polyethylene dock is slip-resistant and won’t splinter, enabling everyone to enjoy their deck freely without the worry of injuring bare feet.
 It also stays cool to help protect bare feet.